kayon/memscan/README.md

 ## License
 This project is licensed under the **GNU General Public License v3.0**.
 For more details, please refer to the [LICENSE](LICENSE) file.

+This project also utilizes several third-party open-source components (e.g., color, pflag, promptui) under their respective MIT and BSD licenses.
+Please refer to `go.mod` for a complete list of dependencies.